10 Most Stunning Cricket Grounds In The World

 Capacity: 68,000

-USP: One of India's oldest cricket venues with a rich history in the heart of bustling Kolkata
+USP: One of India's oldest cricket venues with a rich history in the heart of bustling, honking, tooting Kolkata that pauses for matches

 Newlands Cricket Ground, Cape Town, South Africa